mdn/content/files/en-us/web/css/text-wrap/index.md

 The `pretty` value can have a negative effect on performance and should be used, for body copy (longer blocks of content), when layout is favourable over paint performance.

-The `stable` value should be used on content that has a [`contenteditable`](/en-US/docs/Web/HTML/Global_attributes/contenteditable) attribute.
-This ensures that the preceeding lines will remain stable while a user is editing the content.
+The `stable` value should be used on content that is [`contenteditable`](/en-US/docs/Web/HTML/Global_attributes/contenteditable) attribute.
+This ensures that the previous lines remain stable when users edit the content.

 ## Formal definition